unitedastronomer/ATH9KFixup/README.md

 - [Pike R. Alpha](https://github.com/Piker-Alpha) for patch
 - [lvs1974](https://applelife.ru/members/lvs1974.53809/) for original source code and idea
 - [chunnann](http://www.insanelymac.com/forum/user/1977171-chunnann/) for writing the software and maintaining it
+- [unitedastronomer](https://github.com/unitedastronomer) adjusted to be used with OCLP's patched AirportAtheros40